Table of Contents

 validation

-If both Block and annotation data are imported, they will appear in the scene.
+If both the Block and annotation data have been imported into the scene at this time, they will both be displayed in the scene.

 validation

-Create 3D objects via the context menu.
-Note: 3D objects must be placed under Block nodes.
+You can create 3D objects through the mail menu.
+Note that the 3D objects need to be placed under the Block node.

 validation

-After creation, adjust position, scale, etc., as needed.
+After creation, you can adjust the position, size, etc. as needed.

 validation